-- cerebrospinal fluid (CSF) testing
+- cerebrospinal fluid testing

 - testing for antibodies to brucellosis

 Tell your doctor if you have flu-like symptoms and have been exposed to animals that might have brucellosis.
 Exposure doesn’t need to be recent.
-You could be infected even if your contact with animals occurred months ago.
-The incubation period of this disease may be anywhere from one week to over two months.

 If treatment isn’t successful, brucellosis can cause complications.
-These include:
+These may include:

 - Avoid consuming raw meat or unpasteurized milk, cheese, and ice cream.